O-YangF/ProtoDCS/README.md

 Please stay tuned!

-## 📝 Abstract

-Vision-language models (VLMs) have shown impressive generalization capabilities... (此处粘贴你论文的Abstract)...
-Extensive experiments on CIFAR-10/100-C and Tiny-ImageNet-C demonstrate that ProtoDCS achieves state-of-the-art performance.

 ## 📧 Contact

-If you have any questions, please feel free to create an issue or contact [Your Name] at [Your Email].
+If you have any questions, please feel free to create an issue or contact us at swouyangfan@163.com.